Are you planning to visit Yellowstone in winter this year?

 While winter camping at Yellowstone is not for everyone, it is certainly a unique experience and something to do during the winter in Yellowstone.

-This pioneer history museum discusses the Natives and the origins of the land and is a great activity for kids visiting Yellowstone during winter.
+This pioneer history museum discusses the Native Americans and the origins of the land and is a great activity for kids visiting Yellowstone during winter.

 Ranger-led programs at Yellowstone in winter usually begin in mid-December and go until mid-March at Mammoth Hot Springs, Old Faithful, and West Yellowstone.